Enchan1207/DeployUtil/README.md

 ## Overview

 CI/CD utility using GitHub Webhook.
-**NOTE** This repository is expected to be located at the document root of the server with Apache2 installed.
+**NOTE:** This repository is expected to be located at the document root of the server with Apache2 installed.

 ## Usage